Sunday, August 10, 2025

 107. Propylon of The Temple of Isis

-In my incomplete collection I am particularly rich in cards from the Island of Philae.
+In my incomplete collection, I am particularly rich in cards from the Island of Philae.
 "The temple of Isis was begun in the reign of Ptolemy Philadelphus (285 - 247B.C.) and finished by his successor Ptolemy Euergetes (247 - 222 B.C.)"
 "An inscription traced under its gate in 1799 informs us that the French army under Desaix, pursuing the Mamelucks, after the battle of the pyramids, reached Philae on the 13th of Vendemiaire in the year VII of the Republic (oct.
-4th 1798).
+4th, 1798).
 Fragments of obelisks and lions in red granite lie scattered about in front of the gateway."

 114.Front and 115.
 Back; General View of the Temple of Phylae

 "The worship of Isis maintained itself here as late as the close of the Sixth century after Christ.
-A Greek inscription of the chamber of Osiris, on the terrace of the great temple, proves that on the year 453 of our era the goddess Isis still had her college of priests there.
+A Greek inscription of the chamber of Osiris, on the terrace of the great temple, proves that in the year 453 of our era, the goddess Isis still had her college of priests there.
 It was only in 577 that the worship of Isis was abolished and the Christian religion took its place.
 Bishop Theodore placed the Temple under the patronage of St-Stephen."

 132. Nubia - Perspective of the Temple of Kalabcheh

 136.Front and 135.
-Back; Temple of Dakkeh
+Back, Temple of Dakkeh

-"It was founded by Ptolemy Philadelphus by Ergamenus King of Ethiopia, and continued by Philopator, Euregetes and Augustus.
-Here Petronius in his march on Napata, (B.C 23) defeated the troops of Candace, queen of the Ethiopians.
+"It was founded by Ptolemy Philadelphus by Ergamenus, King of Ethiopia, and continued by Philopator, Euregetes, and Augustus.
+Here, Petronius, in his march on Napata (B.C 23), defeated the troops of Candace, queen of the Ethiopians.
 The sculptures were covered with mud, which preserved them.
 In this temple was found a very curious monolith, an inscription relative to the gold mines of the desert.

 Sunday, July 10, 2022